-The heights are varied between 4-, 5-, 6- and 8-storeys so as to provide an animated skyline.
+The heights are varied between 4-, 5-, 6-, 7-, and 10-storeys so as to provide an animated skyline.
 The lower buildings are generally to the perimeter of the site to respond to the existing 1-, 2-, 3- and 4-storey existing context.
-The taller buildings face onto the new public plaza in response to the civic nature of the space.
+The taller buildings face onto the new public plaza in response to the civic nature of the space, as well as providing a marker at the junction of Jamison Road and Station Street.